efwGrp/efw4.X/docs/e/sample1.md

 ## Overview

-This example demonstrates how to use the efw (Escco-Framework) framework to handle various types of HTML input elements. efw is an Ajax framework based on server-side JavaScript, adopting a purpose-oriented design approach.
+This example demonstrates how to use the efw framework to handle various types of HTML input elements.

 ## Core Files